JavierBaltar/chaos-engineering-getting-started/README.md

 - Chaos Center

 It is a centralized portal which provides a single pane of glass to configure, operate and monitor your experiments.
 The Center comes with the following features:
    - Workflow creation and management from Chaos Hub or pre-defined yaml files.
    - User management control.
 It supports creation of users and teams with Role Based Access Control.
    - Monitor effect of chaos in real time with interleaved events and metrics from Prometheus Datasource
    - Visualize workflow run statistics and aggregated schedules

 - Chaos Hub

+It allows you to orchestrate workflows from the Public ChaosHub or an alternate source repository for the experiments.

 - Chaos experiments